-Welcome to the Princess Parables site - place for moms of knights and princesses!
+Welcome to the Princess Parable site – a place for moms of knights and princesses!
 We are happy that you are here!
-Take a look around and you will find our Quips to make the Princess Parable stories into Bible/character lessons.
-Or visit the store and see all of the fun new products available for your princesses.
-On the blog you'll find helpful entries to encourage, inspire and raise Godly princesses and knights!
+Take a look around and you will find our Quips to make the Princess Parable stories into Bible/Character lessons.
+Or find inspiration for a perfect Royal Princess Party Event that is designed specifically for your little princess .
+Visit the Store and see all of the fun new products available.
+On the Blog you’ll find helpful entries to encourage, inspire and raise Godly princesses and knights!

 Princess Hope is the oldest of the five princesses.
 She is the serious one, more self-sufficient and strong-willed, yet gentle in her expression.
 Her sisters may find her bossy at times, but she is a born leader.
 The King often leaves her in charge with no hesitation.
 Her Proverbs 31 attitude gives her an edge when it comes to formulating ideas, and she is venturesome enough to follow through on them.
 She sees goals, not obstacles, and does not vacillate under pressure.
 She is a motivator and always excited about a new project.
 She is charismatic and trustworthy.
 She enjoys people and inspires others.
 She is satisfied with who she is and confident (not just hopeful) of her future.
 Her character lessons lie in “seeing value in the unseen things of life” and “having hope that what she strives for will be of eternal value” when she tells the parable story of The Hidden Treasure.